 How much will it cost?

-Legal marijuana in the state of Colorado is going to be competitively priced.
-Denver has a sales tax of 21.12%, and you can find marijuana for around $15-$25/gram before taxes.
+Legal cannabis in the state of Colorado is going to be competitively priced.
+Denver has a sales tax of 21.12%, and you can find cannabis for around $15-$25/gram before taxes.
 Buying the maximum amount (7g for non-residents) at each store will lower the price per gram significantly.
 Top shelf cannabis will be more expensive, but not significantly different.
-If you want to get the best bang for your buck, buy mid-grade and maybe one or two grams of a top shelf, favorite strain to save for a special occasion.
+If you want to get the best bang for your buck, buy mid-grade and maybe one or two grams of a top-shelf, favorite strain to save for a special occasion.

 Where can I buy pot?

 Although you cannot buy cannabis at gas stations or liquor stores just yet, you can buy it at any state-licensed store.
 For a list and map of current locations check out our Retail Shop Directory!
 If you do not have a medical card, you cannot buy it from Medical cannabis Dispensaries, but some Medical cannabis Dispensaries may also sell Recreationally.

 How Much Weed can I buy?

 Out of state visitors may only purchase 7 grams of cannabis per transaction, and possess up to one ounce.
 In state residents may purchase and possess a maximum of one ounce at a time.

 Can I take cannabis home if I live in another state or country?